pvico/grbl32/README.md

 ***
 ## Highlights

-* 3-axis CNC GRBL controller
+* 3-axis 32-bit GRBL firmware
 * Serial baud rate: 921600
 * The STM32F103 outputs up to 250 KHz for each axis
 * Can be used with the "Blue Pill" STM32F103C8 board or any equivalent circuit